DSTECHNO/NusseltNumber/README.md

 # NusseltNumber
 This repository provides a function object and tutorial for the calculation of Nusselt number based on OpenFoam libraries.

+The Nusselt number is calculated for the two boundaries given as input.

 # Usage